 In accordance with Accounting Standards Codification ("ASC") Topic 350, Intangibles-Goodwill and Other ("ASC 350"), the Company evaluates goodwill for possible impairment annually or more frequently if events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 The Company uses a two-step process to assess the realizability of goodwill.
 The first step is a qualitative assessment that analyzes current economic indicators associated with a particular reporting unit.
 For example, the Company analyzes changes in economic, market and industry conditions, business strategy, cost factors, and financial performance, among others, to determine if there are indicators of a significant decline in the fair value of a particular reporting unit.
-If the qualitative assessment indicates it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company will proceed to the quantitative second step where the fair value of a reporting unit is calculated based on weighted income and market-based approaches.
+If the qualitative assessment indicates a stable or improved fair value, no further testing is required.
+If a qualitative assessment indicates it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company will proceed to the quantitative second step where the fair value of a reporting unit is calculated based on weighted income and market-based approaches.
 If the fair value of a reporting unit is lower than its carrying value, an impairment to goodwill is recorded, not to exceed the carrying amount of goodwill in the reporting unit.
-As of January 31, 2022, no indicators of impairment have been identified.
+As of April 30, 2022, no indicators of impairment have been identified.